with-heart/xstate-nextjs-workspaces-template/README.md

 Develop some machines using the inspector site to help visualize them, publish the `machines` package, then publish the Next.js site.
 BAM!
 You've got yourself a package of XState machines and a site where users can play with them!

-## Getting started

-If you're going to version and publish these packages, you'll want to be sure to update the `name` field in the `inspector` and `machines` packages.
-Right now they use the `@your-scope-here` scope, which is probably not what you want.

-I plan on adding tooling that will make it easy to version and publish the packages and generate changelogs, maybe.

 ## How does it work?

 ### Local development and build